Skip to content

 Verdict

-Website builders and templates are incredible tools for hobbies, testing a quick idea, or getting a brand new business off the ground on a tight budget, which is a totally legit option.
+Website builders and templates are incredible tools for hobbies, testing a quick idea, or getting a brand-new business off the ground on a tight budget.
+All of that is completely legit.

 But once your business starts growing, that template becomes a bottleneck.
-When performance, security, true customization, and owning your own digital real estate become priorities, the “cheap and easy” route usually ends up costing you more than actually developing your website from the ground up with actual developers.
+When performance, security, true customization, and owning your own digital real estate become priorities, the “cheap and easy” route usually ends up costing more than building your website properly from the ground up with real developers.